Saturday, 4 December 2010

 Climb Up Higher

-The tour-pilgrimage group reached St Catherine's Monastery having journeyed by bus via a tunnel under the Suez Canal and through the Sinai Desert for about 7 hours.
+On the 4 Dec 2010, the tour-pilgrimage group from Singapore reached St Catherine's Monastery.
+We journeyed by bus via a tunnel under the Suez Canal and through the Sinai Desert for about 7 hours.

 A much smaller group, 5 out of 37 of us, decided to brave the biting cold and make the 3 hours climb up to the summit, 2285 metres high.
 They wished to see the sunrise at the mountain peak.
 More importantly, in making the climb they hope in the stillness of the dawn to very personally find God at a most sacred place.
 The rest of us lesser mortals settled in our beds to rise up early to worship at the foot of the mountain.